 History and Mission

-The McGrath Institute for Church Life traces its origin back to 1970 when Notre Dame President Fr.
-Theodore Hesburgh C.S.C. invited Chicago's Monsignor John J. Egan to spend a sabbatical at the University of Notre Dame.
+The story of the McGrath Institute for Church Life began in 1970 when Notre Dame President Fr.
+Theodore Hesburgh C.S.C. invited Monsignor John J. Egan to spend a sabbatical at the University of Notre Dame.
 By July of 1976, Fr.
-Hesburgh combined Msgr.
-Egan's Chicago-based urban ministry projects with several other newly created enterprises and established the "Center for Pastoral and Social Ministry" with Msgr.
+Hesburgh had combined many of Msgr.
+Egan's Chicago-based urban ministry projects with several campus initiatives and established the "Center for Pastoral and Social Ministry" with Msgr.
 Egan as the founding director.
 Renamed the "Institute for Church Life" in 1993, the collaboration initiated by Fr.
 Hesburgh and Msgr.
-Egan represented the University's efforts to serve the needs of the Church by bringing together various programs and initiatives under one roof.
+Egan represented the University's efforts to serve the needs of the Church by bringing together various programs under one roof.

 A New Direction